-7.13 The insulation system is mechanically fixed to the substrate wall with a minimum of 5 fixings per board or approximately 7 fixings per square metre (or, if the 140 mm extension washer is used, 4 fixings per board or approximately 6 fixings per square metre), as per the fixing patterns shown in Figure 5 (and in conjunction with a minimum 40% coverage of supplementary adhesive, where required) (see section 16).
-Additional fixings may be required, depending on the results of the calculations detailed above for the specific site.
+7.10 The insulation system is mechanically fixed through the mesh and insulation to the substrate wall with a minimum of 7 fixings per square metre, as per the fixing patterns shown in Figure 5, and in conjunction with a minimum 40% coverage of supplementary adhesive (see section 16 of this Certificate).
+The design wind load resistance is only applicable to the system tested and as described in 7.8.
+No enhancement to the wind load resistance may be gained by the addition of more fixings; however, additional fixings may be required depending on the design and installation conditions.